 After glazing or painting the ceramic tree check for any errors and repair them.
 If you want the Christmas decoration to have snow, an extra snow glaze should be applied during this time.

-The glazed ceramic Christmas tree should be carefully arranged in the kiln and fired up again to approximately 1800 degrees Fahrenheit.
+The glazed ceramic tree should be carefully arranged in the kiln and fired up again to approximately 1800 degrees Fahrenheit.
 Again allow it to cool for about 8 – 10 and 1 – 2 hours respectively.

 The item should now be ready for the lamps of your choosing.
-During this stage, the base should also be wired using the light fixtures.
+At this stage, the base should also be wired using the light fixtures.
 After this is done, the ornament is now ready to be tested to ensure that it looks as appealing as you expected.